enasequence/read_docs/prog_12.md

     - Hydrogenosome
     - Chromatophore

-An example chromosome list file:
+An example of a chromosome list file:

 ```
 chr01 I Chromosome